wavesplatform/waves-documentation/en/waves-node/node-api/transactions.md

 }
 ```

+<a id="post-tx-status"></a>

 ### POST /transactions/status

-Returns transactions data by their ids.
+> [!INFO]
+> Current endpoint is available in node 1.1.7 release.

+Returns transactions data, including their status, by their ids.
+Resulting transactions list keeps order the transactions' ids were passed in request.
+If the transactions ids weren't specified, the request won't be executed and an error will be returned.

 **Request params**